Capabilities overview

 Assembly & finishing

-Light assembly, bead blast, anodize, chem film, paint, and inspection steps handled before shipment.
+Light assembly, bead blast, anodize, chem film, paint, and inspection — handled by shops that see your project through to shipment.

 Best for